Agri-Environments and Water

 Why this Theme?

-This theme cross-cuts with many other ARIES themes, and interest lies not only in resource availability and management, but in industry drivers such as the global problem of microplastics both in marine and terrestrial environments, yeild and sustainable increases in land use, and drought/flooding.
+This theme cross-cuts with many other ARIES themes, and interest lies not only in resource availability and management, but in industry drivers such as the global problem of microplastics both in marine and terrestrial environments, yield and sustainable increases in land use, and drought/flooding.

 There are exciting possibilities to geo-engineer and bio-engineer soils to increase yields and carbon storage, regulate greenhouse gas emissions and water flows, and mitigate pollution.
 However, these manipulations generate trade-offs where improved provision of one service might be to the detriment of others.
 ARIES will nurture research and training concerned with the holistic understanding of soil and the ecosystem services it supports.
 The food-energy-water nexus that is underpinned by soil requires the next generation of environmental scientists to undertake discovery science to influence environmental regulation and policy, and to engage with agri-water industries to deliver societal impact.